center-for-threat-informed-defense/threat-modeling-with-attack/README.md

 # Threat Modeling with ATT&CK

-Threat Modeling with ATT&CK defines how to integreate MITRE ATT&CK® into your organization’s existing threat modeling methodology.
+Threat Modeling with ATT&CK defines how to integrate MITRE ATT&CK® into your organization’s existing threat modeling methodology.
 This process is intended for universal application to any system or technology stack (large or small) using any existing threat modeling methodology like STRIDE, PASTA, or Attack Trees.
 To demonstrate